What is the Digital Marketing Academy?

 “The Digital Marketing Academy is a brilliant way to give new digital experiments a go and begin to grapple with new ways of working in an encouraging, collaborative space.”

 The AMA has successfully run 4 Digital Marketing Academies.
 We will be recruiting for new Fellows in Spring 2018.
 If you are interested in taking part, please complete the form below and we’ll be in touch when applications are open.

 Find out more about Digital Marketing Academy 1.0, 2.0 and 3.0 below – the Fellows that took part, the Mentors supporting the programme and the experiments that have allowed change and ensured impact across arts, culture and heritage organisations.

 Watch this video to find out more about how the DMA is run and hear from some of our past Fellows who have taken part in the programme:

-Check out the journeys of Fellows and find out more about their learning at the Academy over on our blog — just use the ‘DMA’ filter.
+Check out the journeys of Fellows and find out more about their learning at the Academy over on our blog — just look for #DMA.

 Top image: Happy audience photo by Ekke on Flickr – used under Creative Commons

 Left image: AMA event, photo by Leo Cinicolo

 Middle image: Image courtesy of FACT © Brian Slater.
 Volker Kuchelmeister, Jill Bennett, Dennis Favero, Amnesia Atlas 2014, installation at FACT